- Prep Time:

 - 2 tablespoons sweetened condensed milk (or more to taste)

-- 2 slightly rounded tablespoons Vietnamese dark-roast ground coffee (I use Trung Nguyen Gourmet Blend)
+- 2 slightly rounded tablespoons Vietnamese dark-roast ground coffee (see Notes)

 - Ice